 8️⃣ Make a scene – Put a couple of tables and chairs outside and invest in some A-boards so that it’s visible further down the street that something special is happening.
 Just having something different is enough to make some people stop to see what’s occurring (just make sure whatever you do gets the relevant approval from the council).

 9️⃣ Supporting material – Visit the NEODA National Fish & Chip Day website for a host of helpful material from downloadable POS to press releases and social media guides.
 You can also buy official National Fish & Chip Day branded t-shirts and caps.

-🔟 Say thank you – Make sure you thank all your staff and anyone else involved as well as your customers for coming along and for waiting in the long queues.
+?
+Say thank you – Make sure you thank all your staff and anyone else involved as well as your customers for coming along and for waiting.